Why do we compare everything to the first piece of information we received?

 What is the Anchoring bias?

-Anchoring bias is a cognitive bias that causes us to rely too heavily on the first piece of information we are given about a topic.
-When we are setting plans or making estimates about something, we interpret newer information from the reference point of our anchor, instead of seeing it objectively.
-This can skew our judgment, and prevent us from updating our plans or predictions as much as we should.
+The anchoring bias is a cognitive bias that causes us to rely heavily on the first piece of information we are given about a topic.
+When we are setting plans or making estimates about something, we interpret newer information from the reference point of our anchor instead of seeing it objectively.
+This can skew our judgment and prevent us from updating our plans or predictions as much as we should.

 Where this bias occurs

 Imagine you’re out shopping for a present for a friend.
 You find a pair of earrings that you know they’d love, but they cost $100, way more than you budgeted for.
 After putting the expensive earrings back, you find a necklace for $75—still over your budget, but hey, it’s cheaper than the earrings!

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.